kimey-robertson/zombilicious/README.md

 ### 3. Game State

-- Game state is stored in Zustand
+- Game state is stored in Zustand.
+- There are 2 state stores, one for the game state, which is shared between all players and synced to the server, and one for the player state, which is unique to each player.
 - Game state is synced between server and clients using Socket.IO